Acosix/alfresco-keycloak/docs/Simple-Configuration.md

 **Note**: When the `enable-sso-filter` is set to `true`, the Keycloak authentication subsystem must be enabled on the Alfresco Repository for correct operation.

 Similar to Alfresco's out-of-the-box SSO mechanisms for Share, the use of Keycloak for SSO requires that the Remote endpoint configuration be changed to use the `/alfresco/wcs` endpoint instead of the default `/alfresco/s` endpoint.
-Additionally, a special connector must be used to properly use the access token to authenticate against the Alfresco Repository.
+Additionally, a special connector must be used to properly use the access token to authenticate against the Alfresco Repository, and the `external-auth` flag set to `true`.
 This can all be done by adding a section like the following:

 ```xml
     <config evaluator="string-compare" condition="Remote">